 Q: How do I get SpeedTree Models in my app?

-A: All versions of the SpeedTree Modeler can export .fbx and .obj files, which can then be imported into apps like Maya and 3ds Max.
+A: All permanent license versions of the SpeedTree Modeler (Cinema, Studio, Architect, Games) can export .fbx and .obj files, which can then be imported into apps like Maya and 3ds Max.
 We also provide scripts that make that process easier by assigning materials so that all SpeedTree effects (e.g., branch intersection blending) are captured.
 SpeedTree for Games users have an additional tool called the SpeedTree Compiler that compiles artist friendly SpeedTree models into a compact, render-ready format for use with the SDK.
+Subscription versions of the SpeedTree tools (UE4, Unity) are made to easily interact with the app for which they are intended.

 Q: Can the software make animated 3d tree models?